-- Heights; with a stepping of height proposed on a north-south axis, concentrated on the east side of Shepherd Street adjacent to the Georges River. - 2.
+- 1. Heights; with a stepping of height proposed on a north-south axis, concentrated on the east side of Shepherd Street adjacent to the Georges River. - 2.
 Orientation and Separation; with buildings oriented as best as possible to optimise solar access.
-Setbacks of 12m to the railway corridor, 30m in line with the foreshore building setback, as well as building separation to meet the Apartment Design Guide have been implemented. - Active Frontages; with development addressing Shepherd Street as the primary frontage, as well as the Georges River Foreshore and any through site links. - 4.
+Setbacks of 12m to the railway corridor, 30m in line with the foreshore building setback, as well as building separation to meet the Apartment Design Guide have been implemented. - 3.
+Active Frontages; with development addressing Shepherd Street as the primary frontage, as well as the Georges River Foreshore and any through site links. - 4.
 Movement and Access; Shepherd Street will serve as the primary vehicular and pedestrian corridor and should be enhanced as part of the proposal.
 Vehicular access should be rationalised where possible.
-This work has been informed by traffic and transport analysis undertaken by InRoads. - Site permeability; permeability down to the boardwalk along Georges River is a vital element to incorporate. - 6.
-Built Form Character; the concept is to enhance the revitalisation of the precinct by encouraging built form and architectural variation. - Planting strategy; with deep soil planting proposed to be implemented within the 12m Railway Setback, creating a visual and acoustic barrier to the rail line, and landscaping to enhance the streetscape along Shepherd Street.
+This work has been informed by traffic and transport analysis undertaken by InRoads. - 5.
+Site permeability; permeability down to the boardwalk along Georges River is a vital element to incorporate. - 6.
+Built Form Character; the concept is to enhance the revitalisation of the precinct by encouraging built form and architectural variation. - 7.
+Planting strategy; with deep soil planting proposed to be implemented within the 12m Railway Setback, creating a visual and acoustic barrier to the rail line, and landscaping to enhance the streetscape along Shepherd Street.

 The preferred concept plan features a range of building typologies throughout the precinct.
-Podium towers of 14 to 24 storeys are located along the river foreshore.
+Podium towers of 18 to 31 storeys are located along the river foreshore and provide a 6 to 7 storey street wall height to Shepherd Street.